Call Now Request FREE consultation - 1866-758-4529

 Coupled with this figure is the fact that drug usage is the second largest contributor for accidents involving truck drivers, with the highest leading factor being fatigue.

 Additionally, among truck drivers, 33% of those who have been involved in accidents tested positive for drug use.
-Furthermore, according to the research, the studies indicate that the most common days for drug usage displayed by truck drivers is Mondays, as well as Saturdays and Sundays.
+Furthermore, according to the research, the studies indicate that the most common days for drug usage displayed by truck drivers are Mondays, as well as Saturdays and Sundays.
 This statistic also corresponds to the figures on marriage.

 According to the study, truck drivers who are separated or divorced are more likely to test positive for drugs than those who are married or in relationships that they find meaningful.

-While these figures are interesting in their own right, one most remember that approximately 5,000 individuals are killed each year because of truck-related accidents.
+While these figures are interesting in their own right, one must remember that approximately 5,000 individuals are killed each year because of truck-related accidents.
 Understanding this information can allow one to be more aware of the situation involving drug drivers and drug usage, as well as the type and correlated statistics.

 If you have been injured in a big truck wreck call the real truck wreck attorneys for a no-obligation consultation.
 Toll Free 1-866-758-4529.